cpbotha/nvpy/docs/installation.rst

 * △ - It is supported for developers and expert users.
 Some features may be unstable.
 * × - It may be possible, but not supported.
 Maintainer probably won't fix issues.

-**Note:** On macOS, nvPY crashes or hangs while typing text due to an underlying UI library issue.
+**Note:** On macOS, nvPY may be unstable.
+It crashes or hangs while typing text due to an underlying UI library issue in some environments.

 There are many (mostly very easy) ways to install nvPY.
 This document summarises a number of them.